 - There were not enough lifeboats for all passengers and crew.
 The ship could have handled 64 lifeboats but only had 20 on board when it sank.

-- 14,000 gallons of drinking water was consumed each day on the ship?
+- 14,000 gallons of drinking water were consumed each day on the ship.

 - The water the ship was floating in was below freezing